awsdocs/aws-cryptography-overview-developer-guide/doc_source/awscryp-service-kms.md

 ## Using and managing AWS KMS customer master keys<a name="awscryp-service-kms-using-and-managing"></a>

 AWS KMS customer master keys \(CMKs\) are 256\-bit Advanced Encryption Standard \(AES\) symmetric keys that are not exportable\.
 They spend their entire lifecycle entirely within AWS KMS\.

+You can also create asymmetric RSA or elliptic curve \(ECC\) CMKs backed by asymmetric key pairs\.
+The public key in each asymmetric CMK is exportable, but the private key remains within AWS KMS\.

 You can create, view, and manage the AWS KMS customer master keys \(CMKs\) in your AWS account from the AWS Management Console and AWS KMS API operations\.
 You have full control over your CMKs:
 + Establish policies that determine who can use and manage CMKs\.